The Department of Pharmaceutical Sciences is a recognized leader in the field of drug discovery and development.

 MS in Regulatory Science

-Launching in Fall 2013, the MS in Regulatory Science program addresses all major areas of drug product regulatory science, including chemistry, manufacturing, and controls (CMC); clinical research; and post-approval surveillance, as well as drug discovery.
+Launching in Spring 2014, the MS in Regulatory Science program addresses all major areas of drug product regulatory science, including chemistry, manufacturing, and controls (CMC); clinical research; and post-approval surveillance, as well as drug discovery.

 Copyright © 2013 University of Maryland School of Pharmacy